Geoff Hamilton: Death and legacy

 Hamilton suffered a heart attack in 1995, and took three months off work to recuperate.
 He died after suffering a heart attack on a charity bike ride near Merthyr Tydfil, Wales, in August 1996.
-He was buried at St Peter and St Paul Churchyard in Exton, Rutland.

 His garden at Barnsdale, consisting of 38 themed gardens over 8 acre, remains open to the public and is run by his son Nick Hamilton (also an organic gardener and writer).
 A charity, Geoff Hamilton's New Gardeners' Foundation, was set up to provide a bursary of £4,000 for students of any age and level studying practical horticulture at Writtle College.
 This award is funded by donations and sales of gardening DVDs.